🏃♂️Getting started!

 Let's start with an overview of what we are trying to achieve.

-Let's check how is setup.
+Let's check how the landingpage of GitLangind itself is setup.

 Step by step guide